Karaj Alborz Province, Iran Travel Guide

 Dining has a social occasion, bringing people together.

-Widely available in most Iranian restaurants.
+Widely can be found in most Iranian restaurants.

 A savory herb stew combining lamb or beef with kidney beans and dried limes, creating a rich, tangy flavor, typically with rice.